mirror of

 > Win HCM is a collection of user defined color themes that overwrite your definitions in CSS.

-> Its not about design but readability.
+> It’s not about design but readability.

 @ -596,7 +600,9 @@ Color overrides go well beyond simple foreground and background color changes.
 W